dmlc/xgboost/doc/tutorials/spark_estimator.rst

     --packages com.nvidia:rapids-4-spark_2.12:22.08.0 \
     --conf spark.plugins=com.nvidia.spark.SQLPlugin \
     --conf spark.sql.execution.arrow.maxRecordsPerBatch=1000000 \
-    --archives xgboost-env.tar.gz#environment \
+    --archives xgboost_env.tar.gz#environment \
     xgboost_app.py

-When rapids plugin is enabled, both of the JVM rapids plugin and the cuDF Python are required for the acceleration.
+When rapids plugin is enabled, both of the JVM rapids plugin and the cuDF Python package are required.
+More configuration options can be found in the RAPIDS link above along with details on the plugin.